 In addition, since all weatherstripping will have to eventually be replaced, it is important to have materials that are easy to remove and install and are readily available.

-Windows options - If the basic frame of the window is in good or repairable condition, a jamb and sash replacement may be an economical and efficient choice.
+Windows option - If the basic frame of the window is in good or repairable condition, a jamb and sash replacement may be an economical and efficient choice.